TerminalNator2000/SQL_BD-Azure/README.md

 Explanation
 SQL Connection and Data Extraction:

-The script connects to the SQL database using pyodbc.
+The script connects to the On-Prem SQL database using pyodbc.
 It reads data using a SQL query and saves the result as a CSV file locally.
 Azure Data Lake Upload: